Last update: September 12, 2023

-E-Verify is an internet-based system operated by the Department of Homeland Security (DHS) in which the employment eligibility of designated employees is confirmed after the I-9 Employment Eligibility Verification Form has been completed.
-E-Verify does not replace the Employment Eligibility Verification Form (I-9) requirement.
-Rather, in addition to the completion of the I-9 form, those employers required to use E-Verify will enter the worker’s identity and employment eligibility information from the I-9 into the E-Verify system.
+E-Verify is an internet-based system operated by the Department of Homeland Security (DHS) in which the employment eligibility of designated employees is confirmed after the I-9 Employment Eligibility Verification Form I-9 has been completed.
+E-Verify does not replace the Employment Eligibility Verification Form (Form I-9) requirement.
+Rather, in addition to the completion of the Form I-9, those employers required to use E-Verify will enter the worker’s identity and employment eligibility information from the Form I-9 into the E-Verify system.
 E-Verify conducts a two-step verification process that checks employee information electronically against records contained in DHS and Social Security Administration databases.

 Positions are covered by E-Verify requirements if they:

-- Have any salary distribution on the budget assigned to a contract that contains the E-Verify clause; or,
+- Have any wage distribution on the cost center assigned to a contract that contains the E-Verify clause; or,

 - Are part of a cost share agreement with a federal contract that contains the E-Verify clause; or,